urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

   <img src="./plots/forest_hist.png" alt="A plot of counts of proportion of forest at each site" width="400" height="auto" />
 </p>

 In this case, we have two covariates which share the same scale/units and fall within a small range of values.
 Therefore, our model should converge without problem.
-However, it is common in occupancy models to incorperate covarites of various scales and ranges and scaling will be neccessary.
+However, it is common in occupancy models to incorperate covarites of various scales and ranges, thus scaling will be neccessary.
 As an exmaple, we will scale both 'water' and 'forest' before adding to our `occu()` data.frame.

 ```R
 # scale covariates